SpirosAKS/markdown-cv/index.md

 ## Education

 `2014 - 2019`
-__MEmg.
+__MEng.
 Computer Engineering and Informatics, University of Patras__

 - Sizar